John Crosthwaite: Hyundai Motor Company

-In early 1974 he was head hunted along with five other car engineers and executives including George Turnbull (businessman) by the South Korean company Hyundai Motor Company to help start up their now thriving car production company.
+In early 1974 he was head hunted as a chassis specialist along with five other car engineers and executives including George Turnbull (businessman) by the South Korean company Hyundai Motor Company to help start up their now thriving car production company.
 This led to the production of the Hyundai Pony in 1975.

 Reef Engineering

-In the late 1970s he returned to England to start his own company, Reef Engineering, to produce and export open top cars for holiday resorts in the Seychelles and the West Indies.
+In late 1977, at the end of his three year contract with Hyundai, he returned to England to start his own company, Reef Engineering, to produce and export open top cars for holiday resorts in the Seychelles and the West Indies.
 They were called Cubs, the chassis based on his Kitten design and the body styled by Peter Bailey.
 He also designed and produced motorboats and Icarus sailboards.
 Crosthwaite was influenced by his interests as he was very keen on watersports, including scuba diving, water skiing and windsurfing.

 In the 1980s he was commissioned to do designs for specialist car production companies.
 These included the Jimp, a kind of mini Land Rover look alike, and the Salamander, intended as a replacement for the AC Cars invalid carriage.

 He was a member of the Car and General Technical Board for the Society of Motor Manufacturers and Traders from 1968 to 1974 and a member of the British Racing Drivers Club from 1956 until 1983.